zararah/zararah.net/_posts/2015/2015-02-15-listen-to-women-podcasts.md

 ### What do you notice about this list?

-Out of the 13 I've listed above (which were sourced as randomly as asking my Twitter followers and friends can be) - **10 are hosted or co-hosted by men**.
-Only three - n00bcore hosted by the lovely [Fiona](https://arduina.github.io/arduina.net/), Invisibilia, and The Digital Human, are hosted by women.
+Out of the 13 I've listed above (which were sourced as randomly as asking my Twitter followers and friends can be) - **9 are hosted or co-hosted by men**.
+Only four - n00bcore hosted by the lovely [Fiona](https://arduina.github.io/arduina.net/), Invisibilia, Serial and The Digital Human, are hosted by women.

 Hmm.
 But maybe the skewed gender balance is just down to me and my contacts: what about the ones being recommended on bigger platforms?